mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 ```

 #### Conclusion
-As you can see, SwiftUI provides a pretty easy way of presenting context-related views like *Alerts*, *Action Sheets*, *Modals*, and *Popovers* by using *bindings*.
+As you can see, SwiftUI provides a pretty easy way of presenting context-related views like alerts, action sheets, sheets, and popoversp by using bindings.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!